lh3/longdust/README.md

 than four copies, only 15.7% overlap with longdust LCRs.
 Longdust is not tuned for TRs with low copy numbers by default.
 With 349Mb, TANTAN (-w500 -s.85) finds the most TRs.
 70.0Mb of them do not overlap with the union of T2T satellite, TRF, SDUST and longdust.
+Even if we reduce the score threshold from 50 to 30 with TRF, 63.3Mb is still left.
 TANTAN seems to be finding distinct TRs.

+On performance, longdust and TANTAN both spent ~35 minutes.
+SDUST was the fastest at 4 minutes only.
+They all used less than 1.5GB memory.
+TRF took nearly 13 hours for T2T-CHM13.
+Setting "2 5 7 80 10 30 2000 -l20" took 19 hours and 12GB;
+reducing `-l` to 12 did not output anything in 40 hours.
+TRF was much faster on GRCh38 probably due to the lack of long satellite arrays.

 ## Algorithm